 Now, should I not examine myself more carefully, therefore, and in a totally honest and truthful way?
-Otherwise, should I not fear that, even though I may have been invited, I may have been chosen, and I may even be at the gate, I may be locked out in the end if self-satisfaction sets in?
+Otherwise, should I not fear that, even though I may have been invited, I may have been chosen, and I may even be at the gate, in the end I may be locked out if self-satisfaction sets in?

 Jesus already said: “Strive to enter by the narrow door; for many, I tell you, will seek to enter and will not be able.”
 (Lk 13:24, RSV)

 “When once the householder has risen up and shut the door, you will begin to stand outside and to knock at the door, saying, ‘Lord, open to us.’
 He will answer you, ‘I do not know where you come from.’
 Then you will begin to say, ‘We ate and drank in your presence, and you taught in our streets.’
 But he will say, ‘I tell you, I do not know where you come from; depart from me, all you workers of iniquity!’”
 (Lk 13:25–27, RSV)

 “Salt is good, but if it loses its saltiness, how can it be made salty again?
 It is fit neither for the soil nor for the manure pile; it is thrown out.”
 (Lk 14:34–35, NIV)

 “Many who are first will be last, and the last, first.”
 (Mk 10:31, NJB)